- This event has passed.

 Together, we’ll wait for sunset (7:07 p.m.), watch the swifts work themselves up into their nightly “swiftnado,” and then count the number of individuals who enter the roost.
 Best of all, the data we produce will help researchers at the Chimney Swift Conservation Association (chimneyswifts.org) get a better sense of trends in eastern swift populations and the effects of climate change on these birds’ annual migratory cycle.

 Binoculars are handy, but certainly not necessary, for viewing the swifts as they assemble in the skies above the chimney.
-You may want to bring a lawn chair.
-If you’re a social media user, we strongly encourage you to share your thoughts and photos with the hashtag #AlabamaSwiftWatch!
+You may want to bring a lawn chair or a blanket for sitting in the grass on “Goat Hill.”
+If you’re a social media user, tag us @alaudubon (Facebook, Instagram, Twitter).
+We strongly encourage you to share your thoughts and photos with the hashtag #AlabamaSwiftWatch!

-The trip leader: Mercedes Maddox leads this trip along with Alabama Audubon’s own Sarah Randolph.
+The trip leader: Mercedes Maddox, Nongame Wildlife Biologist, leads this trip along with Alabama Audubon’s own Sarah Randolph.
+Sarah’s cell phone number is 205-422-4124 (day of the event only).
 Feel free to email us with questions.